Perfect Streams Forever

 When consumers are having to make tough choices, how can music streaming brands deliver more value to keep and attract new paying subscribers?

-In late 2022 we conducted an in-depth survey plus video interviews with music app users to discover what they value most.
+In early 2023 we conducted an in-depth survey plus video interviews with music app users to discover what they value most.
 This online report presents a summary of the opportunities we identified for streaming services and music brands.

 Read on to find out what we discovered…